MohamedAshraf701/node-cli/README.md

 - For MongoDB: `mongoose`
 - Middleware and Utilities: `express`, `body-parser`, `cors`, `dotenv`, `fs`, `http-errors`, `https`, `jsonwebtoken`, `multer`

+## Contributing

+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.
+Please follow the existing coding style and guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.